notthebee/infra/README.md

 git clone https://github.com/notthebee/infra
 ```

-Copy the sample inventory and adjust the variables in `vars.yml`:
+Create a host varialbe file and adjust the variables:
 ```
 cd infra/ansible
-cp -r group_vars/sample group_vars/YOUR_HOSTNAME
+mkdir -p host_vars/YOUR_HOSTNAME
-vi group_vars/YOUR_HOSTNAME/vars.yml
+vi host_vars/YOUR_HOSTNAME/vars.yml
 ```

 Create a Keychain item for your Ansible Vault password (on macOS):